WatsonWBlair/git_together/README.md

 # 📖 Python Coding Challenges <a name="about-project"></a>

 Welcome Sienberg Students!
 Today we'll be exploring basic github functionality while working on python code challenges!
-Record your own score using the rubric below, remember that you will have to prove your final tally before receiving any prizes; so keep be prepared to provide links to the commits, comments and pull requests you get points for!
+Record your own score using the rubric below, provide a link to git proving each one is completed.

-Please note that using ChatGPT or other generative AI tools to solve any coding challenges will result in disqualification from wining any prizes.
+Please note that AI tools CAN be used to explain topics, provide context, or resolve uncertainties.

+DO NOT LET AI TOOLS WRITE YOUR CODE.

 Point will be deducted for poor behavior: mean comments, frivolous use of `Request Changes`, ect...
 BE KIND TO EACH OTHER!

-You get 1 point the first time you do each of the following:
-- [ ] Create a local branch
-  - [ ] ensure you have the latest version of main using `git checkout main && git pull`
-  - [ ] create a new local branch using `git checkout -b <branch_name>`
+- [ ] Publish repository
-- [ ] Push a local branch to remote
+  - [ ] Update README
-  - [ ] from your local working branch use `git push --set-upstream origin <branch_name>`
+  - [ ] Update Contributors
-- [ ] Label a Pull Request appropriately
+- [ ] Use Pull Request to Peer Review challenge solution
-  - [ ] Open a pull request with a valid code change
-  - [ ] Add a label using Github's UI
+  - [ ] Identify an unhandled edge case.
-- [ ] Comment on a pull request
+  - [ ] Suggest an improvement to the current approach.
-  - [ ] add a comment praising something about the pull request (eg: code formatting, variable naming, solution efficiency, ect...)
-- [ ] Suggest a change to an open PR
+  - [ ] Suggest an alternate approach and discuss tradeoffs.
-  - [ ] use Github's UI to suggest a code change to an open PR (regardless of if it's accepted or not).
 - [ ] Resolve a merge conflict
-  - [ ] ensure you have the latest version of main using `git checkout main && git pull`
-  - [ ] checkout your working branch.
-  - [ ] Merge `main` into your current branch using `git merge main`
-  - [ ] Review and resolve conflicts in the affected files, then commit, and push the changes.
-    - [ ] ensure that your commit message contains information about the merge conflict.
-- [ ] Resolve a requested change on one of your PRs
-  - [ ] After another user has `requested changes` on your PR, resolve the issue.
-- [ ] Open a `Draft Pull Request`
+- [ ] Open a `Draft Pull Request` and ask for help from your teammates.
-  - [ ] When opening a pull request, select the option `Open Draft PR` instead of `Open PR`.

-You get 1 point each time you do one of the following:
-- [ ] Merge a valid solution into `main` (1 point)
-  - [ ] Note that a valid PR contains code changes relevant to only ONE challenge.
-  - [ ] Open a pull request from your branch to main that introduces a new, valid, solution to a coding challenge.
-  - [ ] Address feedback, implement the required changes, test the code, and push the updated branch.
-  - [ ] The pull request will update automatically for further review and, once accepted, can be merged into main.
-[Note that reviews become `stale`/invalid if a commit is pushed to a branch after approval is given]
-- [ ] Iterate on an existing solution (1 points)
-  - [ ] Open a pull request from your branch to main that contains an improvement to an existing solution.
-  - [ ] Address feedback, implement the required changes, test the code, and push the updated branch.
-  - [ ] The pull request will update automatically for further review and, once accepted, can be merged into main.
-- [ ] Leave a meaningful review on an open pull request (1 point)
-  - [ ] Review the pull request by examining the changes in the "Files changed" tab.
-  - [ ] Leave feedback, and either approve the PR or request changes.
-  - [ ] Ensure that all relevant tests pass before finalizing the review.
-- [ ] Collaborate with someone on the same Branch / Pull Request (1 point)
-  - [ ] Coordinate with a peer to work the same branch.
-  - Be careful about merge conflicts!
-- [ ] Add a new item to `Lessons_Learned.md`
+- [ ] Add items to `Lessons_Learned.md`.
-  - What do know now that you wish you had know before beginning the workshop?
+  - What was the teams methodology for working on problems?
+  - What was the most difficult non-technical part of the project?
-  - What will you be sure to remember for the future?
+  - What non-technical skills helped the team work better?
-- [ ] ETC...

-Winner gets a prize!
+  - How did you resolve differences of opinion?

 ## 🛠 Tech Stack <a name="tech-stack"></a>
 - [Python](https://www.python.org/)
 - [Pytest](https://docs.pytest.org/en/7.2.x/)

 <!-- GETTING STARTED -->